bcgov/pahwq/README.md

 specified Dissolved Organic Carbon concentration.
 The light exposure is then used (along with the PAH-specific molar absorption across a range of wavelengths), to calculate the light absorption (Pabs) of the given PAH at that location.
-This is then used to determine the PLC50.
+This is then used to determine the phototoxic benchmark.

 ## Installation